MaslowCNC/Maslow-Create/README.md

         npm start

 Your canvas piece should open up automatically at http://localhost:3000 and you should see 'HTML CANVAS BOILERPLATE' on hover.

+## Layout of the program

+Maslow Create has three main areas of the interface.
+Along the top of the screen is the logical flow of the design.
+In the lower left is a 3D rendering of the design, and in the lower right is the side bar which displays information related to the currently selected atom.
+If no atom is selected, then information about the open molecule is displayed.